1j01/audio-sponge/README.md

 * ERROR ABOUT THERE BEING ERRORS
 * ERROR ABOUT ERRORS IN GENERAL
 * ERROR ABOUT ERRORS BEING ERRORS IN GENERAL
 * ERRORS, AM I RIGHT?
-THEY ARE ALWAYS BEING ERRORS <!-- * AREN'T THEY (ERRN'T THEY?) -->
+THEY ARE ALWAYS BEING ERRORS
+* ERRN'T THEY?
 * HOW ERRONEOUS OF THEM
+* ERRMAHGERD
 * INSERT ERROR MESSAGE HERE
-* AN ARROR HAS SPELLING-GRAMMAR OCCURD; PLEASE Contact LENSES
+* AN ERRER HAS SPELLING-GRAMMAR OCCURD; PLEASE Contact LENSES (0x2C)
 * OCCULT ERROR
 * WARNING
 * [VAGU](https://youtu.be/8d3SMxK40YQ)[**E**](https://www.reddit.com/r/EmboldenTheE/) [FEELING OF UNEASE](https://youtu.be/8d3SMxK40YQ)